Alison Chadwick-Onyszkiewicz

 Alison Chadwick-Onyszkiewicz (1942 – 17 October 1978) was a British mountaineer, painter, and lithography lecturer.
 She made the first ascent of Gasherbrum III, at the time the highest unclimbed mountain in the world.
 Chadwick-Onyszkiewicz died along with her climbing partner, Vera Watson, during an attempt on Annapurna I Central.

 Early life

 Chadwick-Onyszkiewicz was born in Birmingham and grew up in Cornwall.
 She studied at Slade School of Fine Arts in London where she learned to climb.

+In 1969, she taught lithography at the College of Exeter.

 Climbing career

 Chadwick-Onyszkiewicz's early climbs were in Wales, England, and the Alps, making ascents of the north faces of Piz Palü, the Aiguille de Triolet, and Les Courtes.
 After moving to Poland with her husband and climbing partner Janusz Onyszkiewicz, she climbed extensively in the Tatras, including the eastern wall of Mnich, the northern wall of Kazalnica Mięguszowiecka, and a winter ascent of the northern wall of Niżnie Rysy and Mieguszowiecki Middle (first winter ascent).
 She was known for her cool head and early commitment to alpine style mountaineering, which involves moving quickly and independently towards summits, at a time when large siege style expeditions were more common.

 In 1972, during the Polish expedition in Hindu Kush, she ascended both Aspe Safed and Noshaq.
 Based on these climbs, she was selected for the 1975 Polish Gasherbrum Expedition.
 It was initially designed as a women's only expedition to Gasherbrum III led by Wanda Rutkiewicz, but a simultaneous men's expedition to Gasherbrum II was refused a permit and the two merged.
 She made the first ascent of Gasherbrum III (7952m), the world's highest unclimbed peak, with a mixed team consisting of her, Rutkiewicz, Onyszkiewicz, and Krzysztof Zdzitowiecki.
 During this expedition she gained the British height record for women.

 Following the height record, she was elected to membership of the Alpine Club, one of the first women to be so.

 Despite these successes, the achievements of women's climbing continued to be downplayed, with critics noting the presence and contributions of men on female-driven expeditions.